Leo-Gyger/cpp_piscine_script/README.md

 an overload of the assignment operator and a destructor.

 It also creates the class file with all of the functions declared in the header file in it.
-As well as a Makefile
+As well as a Makefile that will be edited each time you add a new class in the same folder.

 ## Usage
 Simply launch it as you would with any script (it has a shebang) and pass as